-Major Structures Constructability Considerations - Glen Kinglas Tunnel
+Major Structures Constructability Considerations - Glen Fyne Tunnel

-The northern portal is likely to be situated in proximity to the site of an electrical substation facility which may offer some space to establish the portal and working area to begin boring/blasting the tunnel from here.
-Access into the electrical substation may require some utility diversions, which could be pursued early in the process.
+The northern portal is situated close to the existing A82 Trunk Road near Inverarnan, which may mean there is a limited opportunity to establish a work site at the northern end from which to manage the tunnel construction arisings.
 The tunnel also passes underneath the West Highland Line railway parallel to the A82 Trunk Road, so liaison with Network Rail will be required during design and construction.